Lehman College and the Pre-Health Professions

 University at Buffalo School of Pharmacy

-Students willing to commit to a rigorous academic curriculum can, through this program, count their first year in the Doctor of Pharmacy program at the University at Buffalo toward their final year of undergraduate work at Lehman, thus reducing the total years of schooling needed by one.
+Students willing to commit to a rigorous academic curriculum can, through this program, count their first year in the Doctor of Pharmacy program at the University at Buffalo School of Pharmacy toward their final year of undergraduate work at Lehman, thus reducing the total years of schooling needed by one.
 Freshmen and students who transferred to Lehman as sophomores are eligible to apply for this program.

 Professional schools, including medical schools, increasingly seek applicants who have experience with people from a diverse set of cultures and backgrounds.
 At Lehman, you'll take courses with students from a diverse set of backgrounds and identities, including international students from sixty different countries.
 Working with people with a wide variety of ethnicities, sexual orientations, religions, and socioeconomic statuses will improve your chances of getting in to the professional school of your choice and make you a better health care professional.
 Not to mention how much fun it is to learn with and from such diverse colleagues!